CalebFenton/CalebFenton.github.io/source/_posts/building-with-and-detecting-jack.md

 # Building with and Detecting Jack

 Recently, I needed to write a bunch of Smali to use in tests for [Simplify](https://github.com/CalebFenton/simplify).
-Writing Smali is pretty easy, but it's tedious, and I needed to do tricky stuff with nested classes.
-As I mentioned in a [previous post](https://calebfenton.github.io/2016/07/31/understanding_dalvik_static_fields_1_of_2/) it's possible to setup an alias to quickly compile Java code to Dalvik.
-This way, you can prototype Java quickly and compile it without worrying about Smali syntax.
-In this post, I want to show how to use a new tool called [`jack`](https://source.android.com/source/jack.html) which takes the place of `dx`.
+Smali syntax is simple but tedious and I needed to do some tricky, uncommon stuff and I wasn't even sure how it looks in Smali.
+Luckily, it's pretty easy to write Java and convert it to Smali with a small alias and I discuss the details in a [previous post](https://calebfenton.github.io/2016/07/31/understanding_dalvik_static_fields_1_of_2/).
+This makes it easy to quickly prototype code in Java and then convert it to Smali to see how it looks without worrying about the details of Smali syntax.
+In this post, I want to show how to use a new Android compiler called [`jack`](https://source.android.com/source/jack.html) which takes the place of `dx`.
 <!-- more -->

 ## Building with Jack

-The previous decompiler is `dx` which operates on Java _.class_ files.
-Jack works directly on Java source code.
-It looks like dx isn't supported anymore and it doesn't work with newer Java versions.
-In fact, the reason I had to learn about Jack at all is because my old `java2smali` alias was giving me the following error:
+The original Android compiler is `dx` and it works by translating Java _.class_ files to Dalvik executables (_.dex_).
+Jack, however, compiles Java source code, so you don't need to invoke `javac` at all.

+I originally had to learn about Jack because it looks like `dx` doesn't support newer Java _.class_ versions.
+I tried converting a Java 8 compiled class and `dx` gave me the following error:

 ```bash
 $ dx --dex AndroidException.class